 - Don’t modify the Celo related trademarks, abbreviate them, or combine them with any other symbols, words, or images, or incorporate them into a tagline or slogan.

-- Don’t use the Celo related trademarks in a disparaging manner or on materials associated with illegal, unfair, or other activities that do not comply with the Community Code of Conduct (e.g., unlawful trades and fraudulent schemes).
+- Don’t use the Celo related trademarks in a disparaging manner or on materials associated with illegal, unfair, unlawful trades or fraudulent schemes

 Social Media Guidelines